 “Yah, you gonna stick up for the little lady or what?”
-Bed rolled against the parking lot’s chainlink fencing were four hole cards and a queen kicker—a mere token of Reno’s discards, migrant gamblers who had thumbed in from Vegas with the odds at their backs, but stalled flat when the warm Ripple and incorrigible casino advantage slapped them back down to sprinklings of tent campments all about town.
+Bed rolled against the parking lot’s chainlink fencing were four hole cards and a queen kicker—a mere token of Reno’s discards, migrant gamblers who had thumbed in from Vegas with the odds at their backs, but stalled flat when the warm Ripple and incorrigible casino advantage slapped them down to sprinklings of tent encampments all about town.

 “No buckle, no shades,” the Raider fan sneered, twisting her Vuarnet frames to the cracking point.
 “Psychobabble this…”

 “Look, you’ve got your position; she’s got her position,” I sputtered, still flustered from the night before.
 I guided Syd briskly into the car, wherein she wasted little time downing the passenger window.
 “So let’s all of us cool off and discuss this like rational human beings, shall we—find ourselves a measure of common ground?”

 “Don’t give me rational, pussy face,” the contractor lurched toward the car and me.
 “Just give me the goddamn buckle.”

 “Shit, let’s kick his sorry ass back to Oakland,” said the tallest, bulkiest of the brood, hurling away shared piles of heisted table clothes and hotel blankets, revealing a flush of stained double-knits and shredded shirtjacs, as he and his fellow rounders rose groggily to the occasion.